High Quality QCD Axion at Gravitational Wave Observatories

-This behavior is altered once the condition $3H\simeq m_{a}(T)$ is met.
-This occurs at a temperature $T_{\text{osc}}\gtrsim \Lambda_{\text{H}}$ (see Appendix~\ref{sec:formulae} for detailed formulae) when the axion field, which has an average initial value $a_i/ (N_\text{DW}f) \sim O(1)$, starts oscillating in its potential $V_a$ and domain walls form, attached to the previously formed strings, with a tension $\sigma\simeq 8 m_a(T) f^2$.
-At this epoch, two possibilities arise: i) when $N_{\text{DW}}=1$, the newborn network of topological defects is rapidly annihilated by string-wall interactions (see e.g.~\cite{Vilenkin:2000jqa}); ii) when $N_{\text{DW}}>1$, the network persists because there are multiple domain walls pulling each string in different directions.
+This behavior is altered once $3H\simeq m_{a}(T)$.
+This occurs at a temperature $T_{\text{osc}}\gtrsim \Lambda_{\text{H}}$ (see Appendix~\ref{sec:appB}) when the axion field, with average initial value $a_i/ (N_\text{DW}f) \sim O(1)$, starts oscillating in its potential $V_a$ and domain walls form, attached to the strings, with a tension $\sigma\simeq 8 m_a(T) f^2$.
+At this epoch, two possibilities arise: i) when $N_{\text{DW}}=1$, the network of topological defects is rapidly annihilated by string-wall interactions (see e.g.~\cite{Vilenkin:2000jqa}); ii) when $N_{\text{DW}}>1$, the network persists because multiple domain walls pull each string in different directions.